Economics and IRS Approved NMTC Leverage Structure

 With respect to NMTC Financing applications filed on behalf of our clients, we serve as a gateway of credibility because we sign off on all of the legal, underwriting, tax and structuring requirements as being completely satisfied based on our 25 years of finance, legal, accounting, tax, and community and economic development experience, as well as our relationships with Tax Credit Purchasers, Allocatees, and Leverage Lenders.

-For a discussion and illustration of the unwind of NMTC Financing after the 7-Year NMTC Compliance Period, please click on the following link:
+For a discussion and illustration of the unwind of NMTC Financing after the 7-year NMTC compliance period, please click on the following link:

-For a more detailed discussion of the benefits of NMTC Financing to a Borrower, and applicable legal requirements and underwriting requirements, please click on the following link:
+For a more detailed discussion of the benefits of NMTC Financing to a borrower, and applicable legal requirements and underwriting requirements, please click on the following link:

 Please click the following link to watch our pre-recorded webinar:

-To apply as a Borrower for NMTC Financing, please click on the following link:
+To apply as a borrower for NMTC Financing, please click on the following link:

 For a more detailed discussion of the benefits of participating as a CDE in NMTC financing, and applicable legal requirements and underwriting requirements, please click on the following link: